skarlekar/smart-quora/README.md

 The following diagram depicts a single-node view of the SmartQuora DApp.
 ![single node view](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-single-node-view.png)

-### Digital Identity
+### Digital Identity & Wallets
 Blockchain uses Digital Identities to represent participants in the network.
 A identity is a digital certificate and private key.
 These identities are used to sign transactions on behalf of the participants on the blockchain network.
-Identities are stored in an envelope called _business network cards_ in Hyperledger Fabric.
+Identities are assembled in an envelope called _business network cards_ along with the metadata and connection profile of the participant in Hyperledger Fabric.
+These business cards are then stored in wallets.
+As such, a participant can have multiple business cards in their wallet.

 ### Nodes
 The decentralized nature of a blockchain platform is what gives it the power to tolerate system failures, record transactions that cannot be altered retroactively without the alteration of subsequent blocks and the collusion of the network.
 Decentralization or peer-to-peer network requires multiple nodes to be added to the blockchain network.
 These nodes are the communication entities of the blockchain.
 There are three types of nodes in the Hyperledger Fabric blockchain: